Why Lil Rel Howery Is Not Part of Get Out’s SAG Nomination for Outstanding Cast

 “CAST ELIGIBILITY: “A Cast in a Motion Picture” includes all actors whose names appear in the cast credits of the final release print.
 Motion Picture Casts shall be represented by those actors billed on separate cards in the main titles, wherever those titles appear.
 In cases of special, unusual or non-billing or credit, eligibility shall be at the sole discretion of the Awards Committee.
 Members of the cast who are not single card billed but are credited in the cast crawl of the motion picture announced as the recipient of the Outstanding Performance by a Cast in a Theatrical Motion Picture shall each receive a certificate.”

-Henderson and Gabriel share one card together, while Howery and Alexander share another, which makes them in eligible for the core Outstanding Cast designation.
-So for whatever reason those cast members were given shared cards — perceived level of star power, deals that were brokered by representation for name placement, other back-channel decisions — it effects their SAG trophy eligibility.
+Henderson and Gabriel share one card together, while Howery and Alexander share another, which makes them ineligible for the core Outstanding Cast designation.
+So for whatever reason those cast members were given shared cards — perceived level of star power, deals that were brokered by representation for name placement, other back-channel decisions — it affects their SAG trophy eligibility.

 SAG Awards producer Kathy Connell says the rule is meant to put discretion in the hands of the filmmakers, rather than having the voting union determine who deserves a nomination and who doesn’t.
 “At the beginning, we had to put in a rule that would be very clear to everyone,” Connell told the Wrap.
 “And that rule had to allow filmmakers to make the call.
 How would it look if we decided that this actor should be in and this actor shouldn’t?”
 The intention here too is to avoid assigning an arbitrary number of eligible nominees, so if, say, only eight actors could be included, an essential ninth performer wouldn’t be left out for space limitations.
 And bigger names are likely going to get bigger exposure, even with smaller parts.
 (As Film Experience points out, Gwen Stefani managed her own title card in The Aviator for her absolutely tiny role as Jean Harlow, likely because she is a known celebrity quantity.)
 Connell adds, “We feel horrible about it sometimes, but we’re not in control.”